Three tips for your business growth

 Performance: Be less dog, do not chase your tail.
 Check & manage your progress

-Looking at Three tips for your business growth, mindset is the first one we look at.
+As a result, looking at three tips for your business growth, mindset is the first one we look at.

-Mindset is about what you think about the world, your attitudes, your behaviour, your assumptions.
-You shouldn’t ignore mindset because it really influences how you handle situations in your business, and your life.
+So, mindset is about what you think about the world, your attitudes, your behaviour, your assumptions.
+Moreover, you shouldn’t ignore mindset because it really influences how you handle situations in your business, and your life.

-Your mindset plays a big part in our success, or what you trip up on.
+That is to say, your mindset plays a big part in your success, or what you trip up on.
 One of the biggest battles you will face is the space between your ears.